philosowaffle/peloton-to-garmin/mkdocs/docs/install/github-action.md

 # Github Actions

 A Github Actions workflow exists that can be used to automatically sync your rides on a schedule (by default once a day).

+!!! warning

     This option does not support Garmin accounts protected by Two Step Verification.

 ## Getting started